The Ultimate Guide to Hiring Remote Employees

 You can also advertise remote job posts through your own website and blog.
 Using your own website as a remote recruiting tool is a good way of attracting candidates who are interested in your brand, which may help you with finding people who are a good fit with your company culture.

 Teamweek is promoting their current backend position straight on their web’s front page.

 5) Remote job boards

 There are also a number of job boards that specialize in sourcing remote employees.
 Most of them cost quite a bit, but might still be worth trying out:

 How To Hire Remote Employees?

 The first thing to consider is to ditch the CV/resume.
-This has long been the favoured measure of employee talent but there are two key reasons why hiring based on CV's doesn't work for remote companies.
+This has long been the favored measure of employee talent but there are two key reasons why hiring based on CV's doesn't work for remote companies.

 Firstly, it's very time-consuming.
 Advertising globally for remote jobs could potentially bring in hundreds of applicants, or even thousands for bigger companies, and wading through hundreds of CV's takes considerable time and effort.